micro-ROS/micro-ROS.github.io/README.md

 ## License

-The content of this repository and the generated website is open-sourced under the Apache-2.0 license.
+The content of this repository and the generated website is open-sourced under the Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) license.
+You are free to:
+**Share** — copy and redistribute the material in any medium or format for any purpose, even commercially.
+The licensor cannot revoke these freedoms as long as you follow the license terms.
+Under the following terms:
+**Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+**NoDerivatives** — If you remix, transform, or build upon the material, you may not distribute the modified material.
+**No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
 See the [LICENSE](LICENSE) file for details.
 Please note the following third-party elements and content:

 * The website is based on the MIT-licensed template [Jekyll Doc Theme](https://github.com/aksakalli/jekyll-doc-theme) by [Can Güney Aksakalli](https://github.com/aksakalli/) and contributors.
 The template files and source code can be identified by the commits by his user name [aksakalli](https://github.com/aksakalli/) and by the user names of the contributors in the git history.
 Starting point for the development of this website was the version as of 23 September 2018, cf. commit [3cc3f49](https://github.com/micro-ROS/micro-ROS.github.io/commit/3cc3f492b80db80d87a310cbdc3895425a09db5e).